-The Tax Cuts and Jobs Act (TCJA) modifies and eliminates some of the benefits for people who are saving for college and people who are paying off their student loans.
+The Tax Cuts and Jobs Act (TCJA) modifies and eliminates a few of the benefits for people who are saving for college and people who are paying off their student loans.
 However, tax reform left popular education tax benefits unchanged (such as the credits and the student loan interest deduction).